shanahanjrs/typebuf/README.md

 ## Quickstart

-1. Create a file called `types.yaml`, it can be anywhere, like your project's root dir
+1. Create a file called `types.yaml`, it can be anywhere in your project repo

 2. Add the following lines to the newly created file: